microsoft/PSRule.Monitor/README.md

 Please search the existing issues before filing new issues to avoid duplicates.

 - For new issues, file your bug or feature request as a new [issue].
-- For help, discussion, and support questions about using this project, join or start a [discussion].

-If you have any problems with the [PSRule][engine] engine, please check the project GitHub [issues](https://github.com/Microsoft/PSRule/issues) page instead.

 Support for this project/ product is limited to the resources listed above.